wordpress-connector-for-mobilizon/connector-mobilizon/README.md

 ### Development build
 1. Build: `npm run build-dev`
+2. Make sure to keep `changelog.txt` up-to-date.

 ### Release procedure
+1. Make sure `changelog.txt` is up-to-date.
+Use a new version number and copy over the new section into `readme.txt`.
-1. Build: `npm run build-prod`
+2. Build: `npm run build-prod`
-2. Determine minimum PHP version for code and update package.json if needed: `./vendor/bin/phpcompatinfo analyser:run ./source`
+3. Determine minimum PHP version for code and update package.json if needed: `./vendor/bin/phpcompatinfo analyser:run ./source`
-3. Make sure screenshots are up-to-date.
+4. Make sure screenshots are up-to-date.

 ### Other commands
 - Run tests: `npm test`